-Meanwhile, the lack of affordable housing in rural areas is a real issue that threatens to turn some of our most picturesque villages into commuter ghost-towns rather than vibrant local communities.
+Meanwhile, the lack of truly affordable housing in rural areas is a real issue that threatens to turn some of our most picturesque villages into commuter ghost-towns rather than vibrant local communities.

-The Oxfordshire Plan 2050 should therefore give careful consideration to this issue as part of its healthy place-making agenda and be clear about the type of development that is needed and exactly how this will be achieved, avoiding the disastrous examples of the recent past.
+The Oxfordshire Plan 2050 should therefore give careful consideration to this issue as part of its healthy place-making agenda and be clear about the type of development, including the best design, that is needed and exactly how this will be achieved, avoiding the disastrous examples of the recent past.
+We must avoid the uniform and mediocre developments that seem commonplace at present.